0xKourama/Elbanna-NP-Notes/personal/dump.md

 3. the kid (creative, spontaneous and shining and free and excited as hell) --> sun and water --> a jumping kid
 4. the tender and gentle breeze of a human (gentle enough to not kill an ant) --> breeze and gentle rain --> silk/ a fuzzy bear's hug
 5. the weakling (overwhelmed by what he cannot control .. the voice of despair) --> twigs
-6. the madman (suprressed violence) --> tornado --> no control over violence / mayhem
+6. the madman / the beast (suprressed violence) --> tornado --> no control over violence / mayhem --> a killer
 7. the polite kid / the people pleaser (what the family and society wants to see .. keeping everything perfect) --> artificial flowers
 8. the idiot (act stupid) or the naive (when I want to indirectly get at someone stronger than me) --> ???
 9. the master/the swordsman/the samurai/the blade (laser focus) --> fully in the moment (right here right now) --> the zone --> electric --> tactical --> zero emotion --> getting the job done flawlessly --> pure excellence of execution
 10. the architect/the mastermind/the strategist --> designer --> builder
 11. the rager/the sore loser/
 12. the unaware/the looper --> the spiral --> will repeat the same mistakes until he sees them --> the ignorant --> the fox chasing its tail
-13. the obsessisive --> goes crazy when he discovers some new technique or ability and wants to try every possible new thing with it
+13. the obsessive --> goes crazy when he discovers some new technique or ability and wants to try every possible new thing with it

 # what brings out the child in me?
 1. cashews